-Director of the Sylvia Cohen Religious School
+Director of Family Learning at the Sylvia Cohen Religious School

 Phoebe has taught at our school since 2005.
 She conceived the visual Midrash program, the religious school's signature program of Torah study that helps children engage with the text in creative ways, allowing them to find meaning in their own words and images.
 She has a BA in History from Smith and a MFA from the Maine College of Art and has taught at many schools before coming to TAA.
 She is a published author and working artist.